Last Updated on March 7, 2022

 Try cross-country skiing

-Banff is home to some incredible cross-country skiing terrain, it’s one of the best things to do in Banff in winter.
+Banff National Park is home to some incredible cross-country skiing terrain, it’s one of the best winter activites in Banff.
 The Nordic Centre in Canmore has world-class training facilities for athletes, but also a wide variety of trails for both beginner and expert cross-country skiers.
 Check out Cascade Valley or Moraine Lake Road out in the national park, or the many groomed trails out in Kananaskis Country.

 Take a dip in the hot springs